stellar/scaffold-soroban/README.md

 The repo is organized using yarn workspaces, and git submodules:

-- `modules/shared`: these are shared helpers and patterns to be used across examples
 - `modules/payment`: this is an example dapp for making a payment on Soroban
 - `modules/mint-token`: this is an example dapp for minting a standard token on Soroban